dnlnln/sql-server-samples/samples/in-memory/ticket-reservations/README.md

 	- Change InsertTicketReservations.sql to natively compiled (instructions in the same file)

 10. Publish the database project to the same database – the tool will take care of making the necessary changes.
 		Note that, as part of publication, the data is copied from the old disk-based table to the new memory-optimized table, so the longer you run the initial workload, the longer this publication takes.
+To speed up the process you can run `TRUNCATE TABLE dbo.TicketReservationDetail` in the database.

 11. Go back to the app and run the workload again.
 No need to recompile or restart the application.